 Brilliance is what gives diamonds their wow factor, their sparkle, and it comes from how a stone reflects light.
 Diamonds have a high refractive index but moissanite has double refraction, meaning the back of the stone’s facets reflects twice.
 To the naked eye, the inside of moissanite may appear blurry, slightly yellow, or gray.
 To an armchair expert, the visual difference between the two stone types is clear, and once you see it, it’s hard to unsee the optical comparison.

-Moissanite is a cheaper material than natural or lab-grown diamond and is available at a lower retail price.
+Moissanite is a cheaper material than natural or lab-grown diamond and is therefore normally available at a lower retail price.
 However, like natural and lab-grown diamonds, the price of moissanite depends on the color quality of the stone.
 Moissanites are typically offered in colorless and near-colorless options, which, if you’re looking at a natural or lab-grown diamond, covers D, E, F for colorless and G, H, I for near-colorless.
 Every Lightbox lab-grown diamond has a cut grade of at least very good, which is the second-highest grading a diamond, both natural and lab-grown, can achieve.